2025 K League 1: Foreign players

 Each team may have up to six foreign players registered, but may only field up to five at any given time.
 As a military-owned team, Gimcheon Sangmu are not allowed to sign any foreign players.

 A North Korean player is considered to be a domestic player under South Korean nationality law.
 As of 2025, K League has a homegrown system under which players of foreign nationality who have grown up in Korea are considered to be domestic players when registering as new players.

 Players in bold were registered during the mid-season transfer window.

-Players in italics left their respective clubs during the mid-season transfer window.